Crowell87/302_Group6/content/posts/mckensie_millay_reports/personal_report_4.md

 delivering content," I also feel like I have a good understanding of what situations call for certain CMSs, what skillsets one should try to attain to work effectively with CMSs, and what role CMSs play in the business world of today thanks to our interview this week with Jonathan Moore.
-I feel like having a good handle on these ideas thingsis also extremely important when it comes to having a comprehensive and thorough understanding of CMSs.
+I feel like having a good handle on these various items is also extremely important when it comes to having a comprehensive and thorough understanding of CMSs.
 While preliminary, I do think I have a good start to comparing and understanding different CMSs out there.
 Just in this week, I got some different insight into Hugo this week by working with different features when trying to set